 A similar calculation gives $\rho_M^{b}$.
 Inserting these expressions into $g(x,y)$, we obtain an expression of the form

-where the $d_E^4$ appears because each of the two trace terms in $g(x,y)$ come with a product of two density matrices, each of which involve two sums running from $1$ to $d_E$.
+where the $d_E^4$ appears because each of the two trace terms in $g(x,y)$ comes with a product of two density matrices, each of which involves two sums running from $1$ to $d_E$.
 We collect all of these sums into the index $i$ appearing here, which now runs 1 to $2 d_E^4$. \end{proof}

 Similarly to the case of $f$-routing, the above lemma implies that